Which of the best Fire TV Stick options is the right option for you?

 - More expensive

-If you could care less about 4K video playback or support for Dolby Vision, the Fire TV Stick (3rd Gen) is less expensive and performs just as well as its counterpart.
+If you could care less about 4K video playback or support for Dolby Vision, the Fire TV Stick (3rd Gen 2021) is less expensive and performs just as well as its counterpart.

 Pros